The Power and Environmental Monitoring Add-ons

-To access the functionality described in this section, you must have licensed one of the optional Power Modules.
-Most of the power and environmental monitoring capabilities are present in the base power monitoring option.
-To turn outlets on and off, you will need the power control option in addition.
-See the Device42 power pricing page for more details.
+To access the functionality described in this section, you must have a license for one of the optional Power Modules.
+Much of the power and environmental monitoring capabilities are present in the base power monitoring option, with the exception of control.
+To turn outlets on and off, the power control add-on option is required in addition to the base Power and Environment monitoring add-on.
+See the Device42 power pricing page for more details!

 Follow the steps for your selected virtualization platform to: